darrenmfw/MMM-WatchManSensit/README.md

    ```
    with the SOAPAction `"http://mobileapp/SoapMobileAPPGetLatestLevel_v3"`.
 The SOAP response is parsed to extract:
    - **LevelPercentage:** The fill level.
+   - **LevelLitres:** The fill level in litres.
-   - **ReadingDate:** The last reading timestamp (formatted without seconds, with a 2-digit year).
+   - **ReadingDate:** The last reading timestamp (formatted without seconds and with a 2-digit year).
    - **RunOutDate:** The expected empty date (formatted as date-only with a 2-digit year).

 3. **Display:**
    The front-end module displays a block for each tank with valid data:
    - The tank name appears at the top.
    - "Fill level:" shows the fill level (e.g., "85%").
+   - "Litres remaining:" displays the level in litres (e.g., "2087 L").
-   - "Last reading:" displays the formatted last reading timestamp in white unless it’s over 48 hours old, in which case it turns red.
+   - "Last reading:" displays the formatted last reading timestamp in white (or red if over 48 hours old).
-   - "Expected empty:" displays the expected empty date in white unless it is within 4 weeks, in which case it turns red.
+   - "Expected empty:" displays the formatted run-out date in white (or red if within 4 weeks).
-   - Tanks that return invalid data or have a blank serial number are omitted or display an error message.
+   - Tanks that return invalid data or have a blank serial number are omitted (or display an error message).

 ## Repository